JLemvig/LearnR3/README.md

 - `doc/`:
 - `R/`:

-# Installing project R package dependencies
+# Installing project R package dependencies sd

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening thea